Medically reviewed by Drugs.com. Last updated on Jun 25, 2023.

 This medicine may interact with other drugs or health problems.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
-You must check to make sure that it is safe for you to take ivermectin lotion with all of your drugs and health problems.
+You must check to make sure that it is safe for you to use Ivermectin Lotion with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

-What are some things I need to know or do while I take Ivermectin Lotion?
+What are some things I need to know or do while I use Ivermectin Lotion?

-- Tell all of your health care providers that you take ivermectin lotion.
+- Tell all of your health care providers that you use Ivermectin Lotion.
 This includes your doctors, nurses, pharmacists, and dentists.

 - This medicine may cause harm if swallowed.
 If ivermectin lotion is swallowed, call a doctor or poison control center right away.